 Ischemic heart disease is a wide range of heart diseases caused by the decreased supply of oxygen to the myocardium i.e. the muscle of the heart.
 It is also known as coronary artery disease

 Angina is caused due to a reduced supply of blood to the heart.
 Blood carries oxygen throughout the body and depriving the heart of oxygen will have fatal consequences.

-Angina stars with chest pain and it spreads to the left arm, shoulder and jaw.
+Angina starts with chest pain and it spreads to the left arm, shoulder and jaw.
 It occurred due to shortness of breath and sweating.